aniteicristi/queue-overflow-be/README.md

 You also need to have an instance of maria DB to connect to, as well as a test database.
 The database can be configured in the [main module of the application](./src/app.module.ts).

-You can generate and seed a test database by running [this script](./generateDb).
+You can generate and seed a test database by running [this script](./dbdump.sql).
 This database will contain two already created users:

 - A normal user with email: `testuser@gmail.com` and password `testpassword`
 - A moderator user with email: `testmoderator@gmail.com` and password `testpassword`
+- A normal user with email: `testotheruser@gmail.com` and password `testpassword`

 ## Running the app